itom-project/itom/docs/userDoc/source/05_plots/imagePlots.rst

  This slot is called to visualize markers and python-based plotting of geometric elements within this plot.
 See section :ref:`primitives` for a short introduction.

- *coords, ito::DataObject*: an initilized dataObject with a column per element and a set of rows describing its geometric features
+ *coords, ito::DataObject*: an initialized dataObject with a column per element and a set of rows describing its geometric features

  *style, QString*: Style for plotted markers, for geometric elements it is ignored